coinbase/cadence-ruby/examples/README.md

 # Ruby Cadence Examples

-This directory contains examples demonstraiting different features or this library and Cadence.
+This directory contains examples demonstrating different features of this library and Cadence.

 To try these out you need to have Cadence and TChannel Proxy running ([setup instructions](https://github.com/coinbase/cadence-ruby#installing-dependencies)).